Metoprolol

 Metoprolol reduces the risk from high blood pressure and some heart problems.
 This is important as these conditions can get worse during pregnancy and may lead to complications.

-Some women will be taking metoprolol before pregnancy; if so, it should be continued but reviewed at the earliest opportunity by your midwife, GP, cardiologist, or obstetrician.
+Some women will be taking metoprolol before pregnancy; if so, it should be continued but reviewed at the earliest opportunity by your GP or specialist.

-Are there any risks of taking metoprolol in pregnancy?
+Are there any risks of taking metoprolol during pregnancy?

 Are there any alternatives to taking metoprolol?

 Possibly.
 Other medicines can be used to treat high blood pressure and heart problems.
-You should let your midwife, GP and/or obstetrician know that you are taking metoprolol so that it can be reviewed as soon as possible.
-If you have any questions about a medicine that you are offered in pregnancy you should discuss them with your doctor or midwife.
+You should let your GP and/or obstetrician know that you are taking metoprolol so that they can make sure it is still right for you.
+If you have any questions about a medicine that you are offered in pregnancy you can discuss them with your doctor or midwife.

 It is very important to take any medicines prescribed for high blood pressure or heart problems.
-High blood pressure in pregnancy can lead to a condition called pre-eclampsia, which can be serious.
+High blood pressure in pregnancy can lead to pre-eclampsia, which can be serious.
 Heart problems can also be dangerous to both mother and baby and must be as well-controlled as possible.

 Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.